MaximShelepnew/Nexys4/README.md

 # Nexys4
-Projects for the Nexus 4 Spartan 6 debugging board
+Projects for the Nexus-4 Artix-7 debugging board

 Project_1 - an encoder KY-040 is externally connected to the board, when rotated, the number on the seven-segment display will increase (when rotated clockwise) or decrease (counterclockwise) top_module - Entry point, located in Project_1/src/xHdl/verilog/top_module.v